IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/theming-and-customization.md

 ## How to Implement a Themable UI

-TomTom's IndiGO's theming mechanism makes use of [Android's stylable XML attributes](https://developer.android.com/training/custom-views/create-view#customattr) and [Android styles](https://developer.android.com/guide/topics/resources/style-resource).
+TomTom's Digital Cockpit's theming mechanism makes use of [Android's stylable XML attributes](https://developer.android.com/training/custom-views/create-view#customattr) and [Android styles](https://developer.android.com/guide/topics/resources/style-resource).
 The rest of this guide assumes a basic understanding of these concepts.